viklund/FEGA-onboarding/CONTRIBUTING.md

 1. **Create a fork** of this repo.

-1. **Create a branch** in your local fork for the change(s) you would like to propose.
+1. **Create a new branch** in your local fork for the change(s) you would like to propose.
 We suggest one type of change per branch.

+1. **Make the changes** you would like to propose.
+See [this guide](TBD) for guidance and templates for creating new content.

-1. **Create a pull request** from your local branch to the main branch of this repo.
+1. **Open a pull request** from your local branch to the main branch of this repo.
 Request reviewers. **TBD template for PR description**.

 1. **Track progress** of PR.
 Once the PR is accepted (**criteria TBD**), a repo maintainer will merge it.